 Yaffa Grossman is a physiological plant ecologist with research interests in plant carbon allocation, growth analysis, modeling, and sustainability.
 She is beginning to explore restoration ecology in the urban context.
 She has strong interests in interdisciplinary education, has chaired the Environmental Studies program at Beloit, and is the Director of Beloit College Sustainability Fellows Program.
 She teaches Botany, Biometrics, Environmental Biology, and Ecology, and topics courses in physiological plant ecology, conservation biology, environmental sustainability, and environment and society.

 Kathryn Johnson, Assistant Professor of Biology

 Phone: 608 363-2429

-Kathryn Johnson is a physiologist who specializes in human and animal physiology.
-Her academic interests are diabetes and obesity and their effects on body function.
-Her research focuses on the physiological mechanisms of novel diabetes therapies and alterations in cortisol levels in humans.
+Kathryn Johnson is a physiologist who is interested in how obesity and diabetes affect hormones related to glucose regulation in animals and humans.
+Her academic interests also include investigating how students learn and how they interpret their learning.
 Student involvement is an essential part of her research, and she is always interesting in talking to potential student researchers.
 She also is an avid sports fan, and may often be found in the gym or on the field participating or volunteering, and, of course, supporting Buccaneer athletics.
 Off campus, you may find her riding and showing her horse at a local dressage farm.
 She teaches Human Biology, Zoology, Human Anatomy and Physiology, and Neurobiology.